 What is Machine Tool Technology?

 If you like to work with your hands and have an eye for detail, you could become a great machinist.
 Machinists have a hand in creating the parts for cars, the equipment in doctors office, the shoes in your closet and just about anything else you can think of.
-OCTC's Computerized Manufacturing and Machining (CMM) program prepares students with courses in conventional machining and computer numerical control (CNC) machining.
-CMM students receive quality instruction and hands-on experience in OCTC's state-of-the-art Advanced Technology Center.
+SKCTC's Computerized Manufacturing and Machining (CMM) program prepares students with courses in conventional machining and computer numerical control (CNC) machining.
+CMM students receive quality instruction and hands-on experience in SKCTC's state-of-the-art Advanced Technology Center.
 Students build special skills including precision measurement and shop-related blueprint reading as they create their own projects.

 What are my career choices?